-All Philips employees, agents and subcontractors, including, dealers, distributors, and resellers, who work for or on behalf of Philips are expected to comply with this Policy when dealing or interacting with U.S. HCPs who may be in a position to purchase, lease, use, provide or recommend the use of Medical Devices, services, or products.
+All Philips employees, agents, and subcontractors, including dealers, distributors, and resellers, who work for or on behalf of Philips are expected to comply with this Policy while dealing or interacting with U.S. HCPs who may be able to purchase, lease, use, provide or recommend the use of medical devices, services, or products.
 In addition, a Philips employee or agent may not encourage, facilitate or pay others to take actions that would violate this Policy.